erda-project/docs/docs/en/1.6/manual/dop/guides/language/java.md

 The platform provides VPNs for local and remote connection to services running on the platform.

-To enable remote debugging, go to **DevOps Platform > Applications > Select Application > Settings > Pipelines > Variable Configuration**, and add variable configuration for JAVA_OPTS as follows:
+To enable remote debugging, go to **My Application > Select Application > Settings > Pipelines > Variable Configuration**, and add variable configuration for JAVA_OPTS as follows:

-JDK 9 and above:
+JDK 9 and later:

 ```bash
 JAVA_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005